claudiagrapan/DrumKit/README.md

 # DrumKit
-A website made following the Advanced Javascript and DOM Manipualtion section of The Complete 2023 Web Development Bootcamp.
+A website made following the Advanced Javascript and DOM Manipulation section of The Complete 2023 Web Development Bootcamp.